simphotonics/sample_statistics/README.md

 The second step consists of counting how many sample entries fall into each interval.

-The method `histogram` provided by the class `SampleStatistics` returns an object of type `List<List<num>>` (each list entry is a numerical list).
+The method `histogram` provided by the class `SampleStats` returns an object of type `List<List<num>>` (each list entry is a numerical list).
 The first entry contains the left margins of the histogram intervals or bins.
 The second entry contains a count of how many sample values fall into each interval.
 By default, the count is normalized such that the total area under the histogram is equal to 1.0.
 This is useful when comparing a histogram to a probability density function.

 The method `histogram` accepts the optional parameter `probabilityDensity`, a function of type `ProbabilityDensity`.
 If this function is specified it is used to generate the values in the third list entry by evaluating the probability density function for each interval.